laymonage/slides-student-maintainer/slides.md

 !!!

 So, over the course of the summer, I worked on the project.
+I was slightly intimidated when I saw that I had not one, not two, but four people mentoring me.
+It felt like the expectation was quite high.

-I didn't start from scratch, mind you.
+But thankfully, I didn't have to start from scratch.
 -->

 ---